Ospedale degli Innocenti: History of the hospital

 In 1552, Vincenzo Borghini was appointed spedalingo (superintendent) of the Innocenti.
 He was employed by Cosimo de' Medici, Grand Duke of Tuscany.
 Borghini's education as a Benedictine monk molded the lives of children in the hospital.
 Borghini, after five months of becoming superintendent, wanted to get hold of the hospital's operai to eliminate wet nurses who defrauded the hospital.
-One of the main issues was that wet nursing increased the number of pregnancy.
+One of the main issues was that wet nursing increased the number of pregnancies.
 Some would resort to feeding the infants with cow or goat's milk.
 Mothers would sometimes abandon their own children to feed a child from the hospital.
 Others would even abandon their own children at the Innocenti, get hired as a wet nurse, and end up feeding their own child with pay.
 There was also continuation of salary from the hospital after the death of an infant.

 There were three major years of great famine, 1556–57, 1567 and 1569–70.
 This was due to an imbalance between population and agricultural capacity.
 It was very difficult to reduce cost while balancing high admissions.
 During the sixteenth century, an increase in population impacted the Innocenti as well as high wheat prices.
 In 1557, there were also problems with maintaining supplies of grain since flooding occurred in the Innocenti's storehouse.

 The hospital suffered from financial debt.
 The main problem was trying to balance expenses and revenues.
 Cosimo and Francesco had an unstable organization between private charity and finance and constantly over withdrew money.
 They had used the Innocenti as their personal charitable institution savings banks.
 The hospital's debt increased from 300,000 to 700,000 lire, however, its annual operating expenses were minimal (100,000 lire).
 Seventy-five percent of the hospital's debts were amounts owed to investors.

 The consequences of the debt led to the dismissal of girls and boys.
 Borghini requested that the children be given to high status people of good reputation.
 Boys were dismissed at the age of eighteen.
 Girls were tried to be placed in noble families with increased dowries for those who wanted to marry.
 Women who did not become nuns nor married were trained for trade and manual labor.

+Contemporary use of the building

+UNICEF

+Since 1988 and as of March 2026 the building serves as the base of operations for the UNICEF Innocenti Research Centre, also known as the Global Office of Research and Foresight.

+Art

+Today the building houses a small museum of Renaissance art with works by Luca della Robbia, Sandro Botticelli, and Piero di Cosimo, as well as an Adoration of the Magi by Domenico Ghirlandaio.